 The enhancement of public places by integrating the creative work of artists improves the pedestrian experience and promotes vibrancy, creativity and livelihood in the community.
 The presence of and access to public art enlivens public areas and their grounds and makes them more welcoming.
 It creates a deeper interaction with the places where we live, work, and visit.
 Public art illuminates the diversity and history of a community, and points to its aspirations for the future.

-Avon's first mural was completed in 2015 and a second mural in coming this June.
+Avon's first mural was completed in 2015 and a second mural was completed in 2021.

 The 2015 FIS Alpine World Ski Championships mural is located on Lettuce Shed Lane.